pranjalpatil-73/Dead-Stock-Detection-and-Auto-Clearance-System-Implementation/README.md

 ## Contact

-For questions or suggestions, please connect via [LinkedIn](https://linkedin.com/in/pranjalpatil) or email.
+For questions or suggestions, please connect via [LinkedIn](https://www.linkedin.com/in/pranjal-patil07/)